 If you are an existing Firebase user, you can also easily re-use any assets you have hosted for your mobile or web apps.

 If your Action generates user-specific files, Firebase Storage will give you a place to store it.
 Whether it’s a log of your Action’s responses in a text file or an image file, allow your users to access content you create for them, wherever they are.

 This also means your user’s data can persist across multiple platforms.
 For instance, your web app generates an image for a user.
 By using storage, that image is accessible to that same user, through your Action.
 When using your mobile app, if connectivity is spotty, the download of the user’s files will pause and then resume when their signal improves.

 To learn more, visit our Firebase Storage docs.

 Firebase Realtime DB

-Your Assistant app may require a backend to store simple data.
+Your Action may require a backend to store simple data.
 Firebase Realtime Database is a cloud-hosted solution that stores data as one large JSON tree.
 Low latency means Realtime Database is ideal for synched states across clients.

-Plus, if you’re an existing Firebase developer, you can re-use your existing database to share a backend between your mobile and Assistant apps.
-This means your mobile app can be notified of changes a user makes through your Assistant app.
+Plus, if you’re an existing Firebase developer, you can re-use your existing database to share a backend between your mobile and Actions.
+This means your mobile app can be notified of changes a user makes through your Action.
 Ultimate synchronicity!